Webpage adjusted for smaller screen width.

 Now you are cursed from the ground, which has opened its mouth to receive your brother′s blood from your hand. (v11)

-cultivation will be difficult
+plant life will be difficult to find

 “When you cultivate the ground, it will no longer yield its strength to you; (v12A)